 Recently, I was talking to the director of a top management institute.
 We were discussing about various specializations like finance, marketing that students are opting.
 He expressed his concern on the poor turnout for HR specialization.
 Same was the case at another global institute which withdrew the HR specialization due to poor enrollment of students.
 On the other hand, there are specialized institutes in India like XLRI, Jamshedpur and Tata Institute of Social Sciences (TISS), Mumbai who offer HR stream in their management education.
 Overall, the scenario in premier institutes is short supply of graduates with HR specializations.

 There are many companies which require efficient HR hands as a part of their scale up.
 They believe in HR function to add value to their employee satisfaction and retention.
 As the business grows, they need more HR professionals to handle the needs of employees.
 The irony is that they don’t find so many good HR professionals coming from premier institutes.
-The result is demand-supply gap of HR professionals!
+The result is demand-supply gap of students who want career options in HR!

 A quick look at the above aspects might help in better understanding of HR function.